ShunSakurai/easy_paste/README.md

 ### Features not coming
 - Support HTML format to count characters.
 It turned out some CSV formats include character counts
-- Open multiple analysis CSV files at once.
-The equations will become too complex
 - Append the results at the bottom instead of overwriting the existing file.
 The equations will become too complex

 Please let me know from [Github Issues](https://github.com/ShunSakurai/easy_paste/issues) or [Asana](https://app.asana.com/0/264050103803746/list) if you need any of the features as soon as possible.